LasalJayawardena/RGU-Deep-Learning-CW2/README.md

 ## Visualization
-Visualization of images using T-SNE.
+Visualization of images using T-SNE (T-Distributed Stochastic Neighbor Embedding).
 ![T-SNE for all Test Images](https://user-images.githubusercontent.com/86690305/206841964-a6fac513-126e-45c1-b406-681a7fde4f89.png)

 ## Performance Comparison